Skip to content

 Why It’s Effective

-- Recognized by the World Health Organisation in 2013 as a first-choice trauma treatment.
+• Recognised by the World Health Organisation (2013) as a first-line trauma treatment

-- Classified as a Level I evidence-based intervention by the Australian Psychological Society in 2018.
+• Classified as a Level I evidence-based intervention by the Australian Psychological Society (2018)

 Learn More